BaraaZ95/Hltb-scraper/README.md

 - **Platforms**: The platforms on which the game is available

 This dataset can be used to help determine the length of a game and plan one's gaming schedule.
 It is important to note that completion times may vary based on individual playstyles and that additional information should be considered when deciding on a game to play.

+Analysis of the dataset and full dataset as of 2/6/2023 can be found at [kaggle](https://www.kaggle.com/datasets/baraazaid/how-long-to-beat-video-games)